haacked/haacked.com/_posts/archived/2005-08-23-good-design-makes-you-go-unnnhhh.aspx.markdown

 ---
 layout: post
-title: "Good Design Makes You Go Unnnhhh..."
+title: Good Design Makes You Go Unnnhhh...
 date: 2005-08-23 -0800
 comments: true
 disqus_identifier: 9633
 categories: []
+redirect_from: "/archive/2005/08/22/good-design-makes-you-go-unnnhhh.aspx/"
 ---

 You ever work on a project trying to change out how something works and uncover a beautiful elegant extensible design that just makes it a snap?
 Me neither, but if I do run into such a phantasm, I’d probably get very